sovrynn/ecdo/2-LOCATION-MAPPING/asia/china/README.md

 The absolute goldmine work into these mountains is a 2020 research paper by Yaohuang Li proposing ocean erosion as the main cause of these structures.
 Check `research-papers/Zhangjiajie-sea-erosion.pdf` to read it.

 Definitely a good chance this location was created by fast-moving water/debris.
-Not sure whether it would have been during S1 -> S2, S2 -> S1, or both.

 ### Zhoukoudian Cave (Beijing)